yenhsunlin/BH_in_NS/readme.md

     from dm2nsbh import *

 and the package should be loaded on-the-fly.
-If the package cannot be found, please add the following in the preamble
+If the package cannot be found (not encountered usually), please add the following in the preamble

     import sys
     sys.path.append('./')